eduvpn/documentation/PROFILE_CONFIG.md

 You can manually work around providing both IPv4+IPv6 for profiles where you specify a `listen` address by using a proxy like [socat](http://www.dest-unreach.org/socat/).

+### Client Compatibility

+On new deployments only clients based on OpenVPN >= 2.4 (or OpenVPN 3) are supported.
+This is due to the use of `--tls-crypt` by default.
+This is controlled with the `tlsCrypt` option mentioned above.

+In addition to using `--tls-crypt` this will also remove some "hacks" for fixing IPv6 routing on OpenVPN 2.3 clients and bump the used cipher from `AES-256-CBC` to `AES-256-GCM`.
+So this flag is used for more than just enabling `--tls-crypt`.
+As `--tls-crypt` requires OpenVPN 2.4 (or 3) anyway, it made sense to use this opportunity to tie this in with other configuration flags instead of introducing a "version" or "compat" configuration option.

 ## Apply Changes